ambleLou/tinkerpop-/tinkerpop.md

         return (Traversal.Admin<S2, E2>) this;
     }

-    //get all the traverser of traversal, and return this traversal Traversal<A, B> iterate() {
+    //get the traverser of traversal, and return this traversal Traversal<A, B> iterate() {
         if (!this.asAdmin().isLocked()) this.asAdmin().applyStrategies();
         // use the end step so the results are bulked